Admission Requirements

 Accordion Content

 Applicants who are legal, permanent residents of the U.S. will be required to provide a copy of their permanent resident card prior to progressing in the admission process.
-If permanent residency status is revoked, abandoned or otherwise lost following matriculation, the Burrell College of Osteopathic Medicine shall not be held responsible nor liable in any way for claims, damages, losses, expenses or liabilities whatsoever, related to or arising from such student’s inability to complete, or any delay in completion of the Doctor of Osteopathic Medicine degree program.
+If permanent residency status is revoked, abandoned or otherwise lost following matriculation, Burrell College shall not be held responsible nor liable in any way for claims, damages, losses, expenses or liabilities whatsoever, related to or arising from such student’s inability to complete, or any delay in completion of the Doctor of Osteopathic Medicine degree program.

-- The minimum recommended cumulative science grade point average (GPA) for applicants is a 3.0 (on a 4.0 scale).
+• The minimum recommended cumulative science grade point average (GPA) for applicants is a 3.0 (on a 4.0 scale).

-- The minimum recommended Medical College Admission Test (MCAT) score for applicants is 496 or higher with no subsections lower than the 15th percentile.
+• The minimum recommended Medical College Admission Test (MCAT) score for applicants is 496 or higher with no subsections lower than the 15th percentile.
 While MCAT scores will not be considered expired, applicants are advised to have an exam date within the three years prior to matriculation.

 While there are no set minimum requirements for an MCAT score, science GPA, non-science GPA or overall GPA, each will still be reviewed when evaluating an applicant’s academic record.
 Applicants are encouraged to review average scores for matriculating students published each cycle on the College’s website.
 The College will follow the calculated grade point averages submitted in the verified AACOMAS application.
 For detailed information on how AACOMAS calculates GPAs, please visit the AACOM website.